ServiceNow v6 Integration Guide | PagerDuty

 Provision PagerDuty user

-1. You then see a notice that the user is being provisioned.
-Upon completion, the PagerDuty ID field is automatically populated.
-The user also shows up within PagerDuty, with the same name and email address.
+1. A notification indicates that the user is being provisioned.
+Upon completion, the integration automatically populates the PagerDuty ID field and creates the user in PagerDuty with the matching name and email address.

-2. If the user has their Business phone or Mobile phone fields populated in ServiceNow, these settings will also be automatically provisioned as Contact Methods and Notification Rules in PagerDuty.
+2. If the user has a Business phone or Mobile phone populated in ServiceNow, the integration automatically provisions them as contact methods and notification rules in PagerDuty.

-3. You can also provision multiple users at once by selecting them and clicking on the Provision PagerDuty User option from the dropdown menu on the Users screen.
+3. To provision multiple users simultaneously, select them and choose Provision PagerDuty User from the bulk actions dropdown menu on the Users list view.

 Select Provision PagerDuty User

-You can verify that PagerDuty and ServiceNow are communicating by creating a new incident in ServiceNow and setting the Assignment Group field to a group that has been mapped to PagerDuty.
-Below is an incident that was assigned to the Database group which is mapped to PagerDuty.
-It was then reassigned to the CAB Approval group, as shown in the Activity log.
+To verify that PagerDuty and ServiceNow are communicating, create a new incident in ServiceNow and set the Assignment Group field to a group mapped to PagerDuty.
+The following example shows an incident assigned to the Database group and subsequently reassigned to the CAB Approval group, as documented in the Activity log.

 Example incident